-STABILITY: This product is stable.
+REACTIVITY/CHEMICAL STABILITY: This product is stable.

-DECOMPOSITION PRODUCTS: If exposed to extremely high temperatures, thermal decomposition may generate irritating fumes and toxic gases (e.g., carbon oxides).
+DECOMPOSITION PRODUCTS: Combustion: If exposed to extremely high temperatures, thermal decomposition may generate irritating fumes and toxic gases (e.g., carbon oxides and zinc compounds).
+Hydrolysis: None known.

 MATERIALS WITH WHICH SUBSTANCE IS INCOMPATIBLE: This product is generally compatible with other common materials in a medical facility.
 Acids, caustics, and other chemicals that could affect its performance should be avoided.
 HAZARDOUS POLYMERIZATION: Will not occur.